 Differences Between Secured and Non-Secured Websites

-Identifying a secured website is simple - they will display a padlock icon next to the URL in the address bar.
-The appearance may vary depending on the browser you are using.
+Identifying a secured website is simple — look for a padlock icon displayed next to the URL in the address bar.
+The appearance may vary depending on the browser you are using:

 Are Individual Certificates Required for Each Website?